theMegaEXP/musical-keyboard_scripts/README.md

 ## Level Editor
 This game has a level editor so levels can be easily created and edited.
 However, the look and feel of the level editor will need to be improved if it ever becomes a main part of the game.
 For now, the level editor is a way for me to quickly create levels.

-## Current Progress
-Currently, the the main parts of the game are functional.
-Currently I am creating levels with the level editor.
-There is not yet a proper GUI to select the levels to play.
-Once some levels are finished, I will work on the main menu part of the GUI so levels can be selected and played.